Bdowdle4/buzzline-01-dowdle/README.md

-# buzzline-01-case
+# buzzline-01-dowdle

 ![Python 3.11](https://img.shields.io/badge/Python-3.11-blue?logo=python&logoColor=white)

 This project introduces streaming data.
-The Python language includes generators - we'll use this feature to generate some streaming buzzline messages.
+The Python language includes generators - we'll use this feature to generate some streaming buzzline messages about concerts attended for different artists, venues, and seasons.
 As the code runs, it will continuously update the log file.
 We'll use a consumer to monitor the log file and alert us when a special message is detected.